 \subsection{Variations in the form of kernels do not change the topology of fixed points}

-The functional form of microscopic mean kernels would change if the following changes : (a) The functional dependence of the enzyme availability (assumed to be a Poisson process here) changes.
-It can happen if the Poisson rate changes, or the underlying process could itself be a non-Poisson process.
-For instance, a finite pool ensemble \cite{banerjee, mukherjee} would be give non-Poissonian availability of active fusion/fission machineries. (b) The availability of the ``docking'' and/or ``exit'' site has a different dependence (say, stronger or weaker) on the cisterna size. (c) Transition rates in 4-state Markov cycle, have different dependencies on size and tension.
+The functional form of microscopic mean kernels would change if the following changes: (a) The probability distribution of the enzyme availability (assumed to be a Poisson process here) changes.
+This can occur if the Poisson rate changes, or if the underlying dynamics are inherently non-Poissonian.
+For instance, a finite pool ensemble \cite{banerjee, mukherjee} would give non-Poissonian availability of active fusogens/fisogens. (b) The availability of the ``docking'' and/or ``exit'' site has a different dependence (say, stronger or weaker) on the cisterna size. (c) Transition rates in the $4$-state Markov cycle have different dependencies on size and tension.
 We will explore the third point now.

 Suppose that the size dependence in the fusion kernel is not dominated by the site availability but the tension dependence of the fusion-cycle transition rate.
-If these transition rates are non-monotonic in cisternal size, kernels will be no more monotonically increasing function of cisternal size.
+If these transition rates are non-monotonic in cisternal size, microscopic mean fusion and fission kernels may not remain monotonically increasing functions of cisternal size.
 For instance, when the budding and the flattening rates are given by Helfrich free energy \cite{nelson}. \begin{small}